 Additionally, the park also has a nice picnic area on the shores of Lake Superior.
 In the visitors center, you can find park maps of the trails and the helpful park rangers will give great advice on where to hike.

-Some other destinations would be:
+Some other destinations along Minnesota’s North Shore:

 - Grand Marais (named America’s Coolest Small Town 2015 by Budget Travel)